 Glen Retief, Ph.D.

-Glen Retief teaches intermediate and advanced courses in memoir and personal essay, introductory courses in creative nonfiction, occasional fiction workshops, and literature and composition courses.
+Glen Retief is the director of the Writers Institute and an associate professor of English and creative writing.
+He teaches intermediate and advanced courses in memoir and personal essay, introductory courses in creative nonfiction, occasional fiction workshops, and literature and composition courses.

-Once every other year or so, he also takes students to his native South Africa to visit a rural, Xhosa seaside village and a Cape Town Muslim community, and to turn their experiences into travel essays.
+Once every other year or so, he also takes students to his native South Africa to turn their experiences into travel essays.

 Glen grew up in a South African game park during the apartheid era, but emigrated to the U.S. in 1994.
 His memoir, The Jack Bank: A Memoir of a South African Childhood, was published by St. Martin’s Press in April 2011.
 It won a Lambda Literary Award and was selected as a Book of 2011 by the Africa Book Club.
 Glen has spoken about his memoir on the nationally prominent NPR show Writers on Writing.
 The Jack Bank was also featured on PBS’s Smart Talk with Mark Wallace as well as in Merriam Webster’s Word of the Day on June 2, 2011.